sayan1886/blockarraygroup/docs/README.md

 token as network incentive

-The following digram illustrates how the ARY Blockchain distributes rewards by using the Ethereum Blockchain (therby the ERC-20 token).
+The following diagram illustrates how the ARY Blockchain distributes rewards by using the Ethereum Blockchain (thereby the ERC-20 token).